-Our certificates are designed for those who have an interest in, and perhaps career need for, this education and want to sample the master's program.
+Our certificates are designed for those interested in, and perhaps a career need for, this education and want to sample the master's program.
 All of the certificate credits can be used toward the master's.
-The certificates provide opportunities both for students interested in learning more about the field as well as career professionals looking to expand your knowledge.
+The certificates provide opportunities both for students interested in learning more about the field as well as career professionals looking to expand their knowledge.